 His unfathomable secret was kept silent and confidential by me.

-His death was proclaimed, as an inexplicable disappearance.
+His death was proclaimed, as an inexplicable disappearance the next day.

-Thus, the indeterminate fountain of youth and the bottle of that water of immortality were never revealed.
+Thus, the indeterminate fountain of youth or the water of that spring of immortality were never discovered by me.
+I searched throughtout Mexico and found no trace of the mysterious spring.

-And presently it is the 21st century and I am no longer an old man instead, a young vigorous and peripatetic man in my thirties seeing the world, as that very same man that took the unbelievable daguerreotype.
+Presently it is now the 20th century, and I am an old man, instead of a young vigorous and peripatetic man in my thirties seeing the world, as that very same man that took the implausible daguerreotype.

-To my family I am presumed dead, and this is the ineluctable curse I shall have to endure forever as an immortal in impletion.
+I often think of the ineluctable curse that Mr. Logan Clark had to endure forever, as an immortal in impletion.

 The seed of immortality is taught from the commencement of the Homo sapiens unwittingly, as an unattainable and unfounded concept we pursue incognito, in the fanciful desideratum that consumes us in such an inexplicable obsession and unbalance, by degrees of such deep introspection.